konveyor/move2kube-website/docs/tutorials/customizing-the-output/script-inject.md

 ---
 layout: default
-title: "Custom transformer for injecting a script into the container image"
+title: "Injecting a script into the container image"
-permalink: /tutorials/migration-workflow/script-inject
+permalink: /tutorials/customizing-the-output/script-inject
-parent: "Migration workflow"
+parent: "Customizing the output"
 grand_parent: Tutorials
-nav_order: 7
+nav_order: 5
 ---

-# Custom transformer for injecting a script into the container image
+# Injecting a script into the container image

 ## Big picture